-- 14.1.
-The progress of both the perpetrator and the victim will be monitored by their form tutors/Head of Year/pastoral support.
+- 14.1 The progress of both the perpetrator and the victim will be monitored by a designated member of staff.
 One-on-one sessions to discuss how the victim and perpetrator are progressing may be appropriate.
-If appropriate, follow-up correspondence will be arranged with parents/carers after the incident. - 14.2.
-Pupils who have been bullied will be offered continuous support.
-The DSL will hold a formal meeting, on a monthly basis, to check whether the bullying has stopped these formal meetings will continue to take place once a month until the Director of Progress/DSL and victim are confident the bullying has stopped.
-The victim will be encouraged to tell a trusted adult in school if bullying is repeated. - 14.3.
-Pupils who have bullied others will be supported in the following ways: - Receiving a consequence for their actions - Being able to discuss what happened - Being helped to reflect on why they became involved - Being helped to understand what they did wrong and why they need to change their behaviour - Appropriate assistance from parents/carers - 14.4.
-Pupils who have been bullied will be assessed on a case-by-case basis and the DSL will, if necessary, refer the victim of bullying to Child and Adolescent Mental Health Services (CAMHS). - 14.5.
-In cases where the effects of bullying are so severe that the pupil cannot successfully reintegrate back into the school, the Headteacher/Principal and DSL will look to transfer the pupil to another mainstream school with the consent and involvement of the pupil's parents/carers. - 14.6.
-Where a pupil who has been the victim of bullying has developed such complex needs that alternative provision is required, the pupil, their parents/carers, the Headteacher/Principal and DSL will meet to discuss the use of alternative provision.
+If appropriate, follow-up correspondence will be arranged with parents/carers one month after the incident. - 14.2 Pupils who have been bullied will be offered continuous support.
+The DSL will hold a formal meeting, on a monthly basis, to check whether the bullying has stopped these formal meetings will continue to take place once a month until the designated member of staff and victim are confident the bullying has stopped.
+The victim will be encouraged to tell a trusted adult in school if bullying is repeated.

+- 14.3 Pupils who have bullied others will be supported in the following ways: - Receiving a consequence for their actions - Being able to discuss what happened - Being helped to reflect on why they became involved - Being helped to understand what they did wrong and why they need to change their behaviour - Appropriate assistance from parents/carers - 14.4 Pupils who have been bullied will be assessed on a case-by-case basis and the DSL will, if necessary, refer the victim of bullying to Child and Adolescent Mental Health Services (CAMHS). - 14.5 In cases where the effects of bullying are so severe that the pupil cannot successfully reintegrate back into the school, the Headteacher/Principal and DSL will look to transfer the pupil to another mainstream school with the consent and involvement of the pupil's parents/carers. - 14.6 Where a pupil who has been the victim of bullying has developed such complex needs that alternative provision is required, the pupil, their parents/carers, the Headteacher/Principal and DSL will meet to discuss the use of alternative provision.

-15. Bullying outside of school
+15. Bullying Outside of School

-15.1.
-Staff will remain aware that bullying can happen both in and outside of the school/ academy, and will ensure that they understand how to respond to reports of bullying that occurred outside the school/academy in line with the Child Protection and Safeguarding Policy and the Peer-on-peer Abuse Policy.
+- 15.1 Staff will remain aware that bullying can happen both in and outside of the school/ academy, and will ensure that they understand how to respond to reports of bullying that occurred outside the school/academy in line with the Safeguarding and Child Protection Policy and the Child-on-Child Abuse Policy. - 15.2 The Headteacher/Principal has a specific statutory power to discipline pupils for poor behaviour outside of the school/academy site.
+Section 89(5) of the Education and Inspections Act 2006 gives the Headteacher/Principal the power to regulate pupils' conduct when they are not on school/academy site, and therefore, not under the lawful charge of a school/academy staff member. - 15.3 Teachers have the power to discipline pupils for misbehaving outside of the school/ academy site.
+This can relate to any bullying incidents occurring anywhere off the school/academy site, such as on school or public transport, outside the local shops, or in a town or village centre.

-- 15.2.
-The Headteacher/Principal has a specific statutory power to discipline pupils for poor behaviour outside of the school/academy premises.
-Section 89(5) of the Education and Inspections Act 2006 gives the Headteacher/Principal the power to regulate pupils' conduct when they are not on school/academy premises, and therefore, not under the lawful charge of a school/academy staff member. - 15.3.
-Teachers have the power to discipline pupils for misbehaving outside of the school/ academy premises.
-This can relate to any bullying incidents occurring anywhere off the school/academy premises, such as on school or public transport, outside the local shops, or in a town or village centre. - 15.4.
-Where bullying outside the school/academy is reported to school/academy staff, it will be investigated and acted upon.
-In all cases of misbehaviour or bullying, members of staff can only discipline the pupil on school/academy premises, or elsewhere when the pupil is under the lawful control of the member of staff, e.g. on a school trip. - 15.5.
-The Headteacher/Principal is responsible for determining whether it is appropriate to notify the police of the action taken against a pupil.
+- 15.4 Where bullying outside the school/academy is reported to school/academy staff, it will be investigated and acted upon.
+In all cases of misbehaviour or bullying, members of staff can only discipline the pupil on school/academy site, or elsewhere when the pupil is under the lawful control of the member of staff, e.g. on a school trip. - 15.5 The Headteacher/Principal is responsible for determining whether it is appropriate to notify the police of the action taken against a pupil.
 If the misbehaviour could be of a criminal nature, or poses a serious threat to a member of the public, the police will be informed.

-16. Record keeping
+16. Record Keeping